devtut/generate/docs/javascript/using-javascript-to-get-set-css-custom-variables.md

 ---
-metaTitle: "Using javascript to get/set CSS custom variables"
+metaTitle: "JavsScript - Using javascript to get/set CSS custom variables"
 description: "How to get and set CSS variable property values."
 ---